How Jackknife Accidents Happen

 A jackknife accident can be a harrowing experience for you and your passengers.
 There’s more than one way a jackknife accident can occur, and it may be difficult to determine whose negligence is responsible for your accident.

 Although the driver of the jackknifing truck and the company that hired them will probably be liable for the accident, other drivers may also share responsibility for your injuries.
-An experienced truck accident lawyer knows how to investigate the accident and determine the best strategy to help you get the money you need to put your life back together.
+An experienced Dallas jackknife accident lawyer knows how to investigate the accident and determine the best strategy to help you get the money you need to put your life back together.

 What Causes a Truck to Jackknife?